Dr Loumidis has helped

 to take an active role in monitoring your illness and negotiating

-decisions.
-Your views about medication are elicited, ambivalence
+treatment decisions.
+Your views about medication are elicited,

-atmosphere of support and empathy, avoiding blaming.
-This interactive
+and empathy, avoiding blaming.
+This interactive approach has proved

 information to you and your family about the illness, and helping them